Tax, bookkeeping & compliance Updated June 2026

 Individuals

-Operating as a paušalac (flat-rate taxpayer) or PR (entrepreneur) with income from foreign clients.
+Operating as a paušalac (flat-rate taxpayer) or sole trader with income from foreign clients.
 We manage registration, quarterly tax payments, and annual returns.

 Individuals

-Individuals with Serbian residency earning income from abroad — employment, investments, pensions, rental income, or digital assets.
-Tax residency assessment and cross-border compliance.
+Individuals with Serbian residency earning income from abroad — employment, investments, pensions, rental, or digital assets.
+Tax-residency assessment and cross-border compliance.

 Corporate